vs1682/awesome-fb-messenger-platform/README.md

 - [Bots](#bots)

 ### Toolkits
-- [botkit](https://github.com/howdyai/botkit) - Botkit is a toolkit for making bot applications for Slack, Fb Messenger and Twilio.
+- [Botkit](https://github.com/howdyai/botkit) - Botkit is a toolkit for making bot applications for Slack, Fb Messenger and Twilio.
 - [Api.ai](http://content.api.ai/facebook-messenger-bot) - Build your intelligent, conversational bot in minutes.
+- [BotFramework](https://github.com/Microsoft/BotBuilder) - The Microsoft Bot Framework provides just what you need to build and connect intelligent bots.

 ### Documents
 - [Complete guide](https://developers.facebook.com/docs/messenger-platform/implementation) - A complete guide to make the bot from facebook.